lwimber39/engr3/README.md

 ![image](https://github.com/lwimber39/engr3/assets/143545399/a6c20807-ff55-435d-bf5b-df98b557ac43)

-This is the swing arm from one of the top corners.
+This is the final studio from one of the top corners.

 ![image](https://github.com/lwimber39/engr3/assets/143545399/3bad8ec6-6ad7-4953-ba16-aca97f4a3ea0)

-This is the swing arm from one of the bottom corners.
+This is the final studio from one of the bottom corners.

 ![image](https://github.com/lwimber39/engr3/assets/143545399/805e6c49-7a2c-43b7-8421-27c28aa4f600)